Swati4star/Mobile-store-estimotifier/README.md

 <img src="http://www.mjdinteractive.com/wp-content/uploads/2013/12/estimote-beacons1.jpg" width="400px" height="200px" />

+We have assumed that an Estimote beacon is attached at some Airtel Store.
+The data related to that airtel store, along with estimote id, are uploaded on the cloud.

 ##Features

 ###1.
 Notify the user
-We have assumed that an Estimote beacon is attached at some Airtel Store.
-As soon as the app comes in proximity (upto 50m) to the store it receives a push notification welcoming the user to the store.
-For every 1000th user, we have a special prize (some coupons) for the user.
+As soon as the app comes in proximity (upto 70m) to the store it receives a push notification welcoming the user to the store.

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/notifi.png" width="200px" height="350px" />
 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-18-59-18.png" width="200px" height="350px" />
+For every new user, we update his information(Mobile Number an Service provider) to the server.
+For every 1000th user, we have a special prize (some coupons) for the user.

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2016-01-14-21-11-28_hackathon.airtel.png" width="200px" height="350px" />
 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-12-43-42.png" width="200px" height="350px" />